John Pepper – Short Biography

 Three years after he graduated from Yale University in 1960, Pepper joined the venerable Procter and Gamble.
 He proved himself a worthy employee and soon enough people recognized his leadership and interpersonal skills.

 His hard work and determination at P&G paid off in 1974 when he was appointed General Manager of Procter & Gamble Italia.
-This was an amazing time for Pepper who amply demonstrated his managerial prowess and ability to helm a large company of people as well as an established brand.
-His efforts abroad did not go unnoticed; six years later after his return to the US he was elected as P&G’s Group Vice President.
+This was an amazing time for Pepper who adequately demonstrated his managerial prowess and ability to manage a large company of people as well as an established brand.
+His efforts abroad did not go unnoticed; six years later after his return to the United States, he was elected as P&G’s Group Vice President.

 John Pepper held many more posts within P&G, eventually becoming the company’s Chairman of the Board as well as Chief Executive during his long and most accomplished stay.